skip to Main Content

 You maintain privacy if you settle a dispute through mediation or arbitration.
 Although the documents filed and presented during litigation become public, filing a lawsuit can be beneficial.

 A lawsuit provides clear documentation of every aspect of the matter.
-Once a judge has made a determination about what the facts are and come to a decision, the matter is over.
+Once a judge has made a determination about what the facts are and comes to a decision, the matter is over.
 Each party must follow specific procedures and adhere to the judge’s orders on the case.

 Sets a Precedent